Customer Owes Money: Bankers’ Rights & Duties JAIIB

 • Case Study 1: A customer has an overdue personal loan and a savings account in the same bank.
 The bank uses its right of set-off to deduct the overdue amount from the savings balance.

 • Case Study 2: A company secures a loan by pledging stocks.
-When the company fails to repay, the bank exercises its right of lien and sells the stocks to recover the debt.
+When the company fails to repay and the customer owes money, the bank exercises its right of lien and sells the stocks to recover the debt.

 • Case Study 3: A bank charges interest on a home loan based on the agreed market rate, ensuring compliance with banking regulations.